chiara-rizzi/first-steps-analysis/README.md

 * Have a legend
 * Have axes names

-A skeleton with some instructions that can be helpful to carry out this taks is available [here](shape_comparison/skeleton.py).
+A skeleton with some instructions that can be helpful to carry out this task is available [here](shape_comparison/skeleton.py).
 The example is already running and it produces a plot, but it will need to be modified in order to complete fully the task (the comments in the example indicate where these modifications can be added).

-You can run the exaple with:
+You can run the example with:
 ```
 cd shape_comparison
 python skeleton.py